hacker, writer, programmer

 My first large-scale project is Coupon Booked, which I have been developing for well over a year.
 When I began, I didn't understand the scope of what I was getting myself in to.
 That's probably for the best, because if I had I might have never even tried.
 I've become proficient at SQL queries via PHP scripts that are passed arguments from jQuery AJAX, something I would've cocked my head at you for suggesting a year ago.
 I've made over 150,000 line changes according to my private GitHub repository analysis and I still have dozens of ideas floating around of things to tweak, add, and rewrite.
 I started with an initial Android application idea, then aimed to make it cross-platform with Cordova, gave up on iOS because the Apple Developer Program is atrocious, and decided to include iOS anyways via a web interface.
 Somewhere along the way I realized the app needed a unique look, so I paired up with an artistic friend to design all the icons and give occasional outsider feedback on the look of new features as I added them.

 Now I'm working on Google Analytics implementation before release, which is one of the last 10 things I need done before I release it for public feedback.
 I worked to earn the Beginner and Advanced Google Analytics Certifications, then passed the Google Analytics Individual Certification to make sure I know my stuff.
-All that's left is applying the knowledge to create effective data collection and analysis before release, so I can track where engagement falls off and enact countermeasures to get users to cross the payment threshold.
+I just applied all I've learned to Coupon Booked to create effective data collection and analysis before release, so I can track where engagement falls off and enact countermeasures to get users to cross the payment threshold.

 I had a full ride to Louisiana Tech for Computer Science, but an Army recruiter called me and offered me a Top Secret SCI clearance instead, so I said why not and signed up.
 Now my educational roadmap is to earn 30 college credits from the Joint Cyber Analysis Course (JCAC), use the military's Tuition Assistance to help me earn an online Bachelor's over the course of my contract, then use my GI Bill once I get out to earn my Master's in Computer Science and ideally a Doctorate in Artificial Intelligence.
 That's a good ways away though, so I don't have my fingers crossed quite yet.